Most people with a tracheostomy tube will be able to eat normally. However, it may feel different when you swallow foods or liquids.

 - Food particles found in secretions from the tracheostomy

-- Larger amounts of watery secretions from the tracheostomy
+- Larger amounts of watery or discolored secretions from the tracheostomy

 - Losing weight without trying, or poor weight gain